 Economy Market top floor

-Constructed in 1900 as a commercial store, office building, and meeting hall for the Knights of Pythias, the first fraternal order to receive a charter under an act of the US Congress.
-By 1916, Bartell’s Drug Store #3 was located in this building and the structure became known as the Bartell Building.
+This building was constructed in 1900 as a commercial store, office building, and meeting hall for the Knights of Pythias, the first fraternal order to receive a charter under an act of the U.S. Congress.
+By 1916, Bartell’s Drug Store No. 3 was in this building and the structure became known as the Bartell Building.
 It was purchased by the Goodwins and converted for public market purposes in late 1916.
-This building includes both the atrium that you are standing in and the Economy Arcade you passed through on the way over here.
-The north side of the Economy Arcade is lined with a series of open retail stalls that were added in 1990, replacing the traditional (and unused) day tables that had been constructed in 1936.
+This building includes both the atrium that you are standing in and the Economy Arcade you passed through on the way here.
+The north side of the Economy Arcade is lined with open retail stalls that were added in 1990 to replace the traditional day tables that had been constructed in 1936.

-The skylight and atrium that you stand in now was part of the original design.
-If you continue down the hallway, on the north side of the building is the Goodwin Library, from which Arthur Goodwin conducted market affairs after he assumed management of the Pike Place Market in 1925.
+The skylight, and atrium that you now stand in, were part of the original design.
+If you continue down the hallway, on the north side of the building is the Goodwin Library, in which Arthur Goodwin conducted market affairs after he assumed management of the Pike Place Market in 1925.
 The formal office is another reflection of Arthur’s sensibilities.
-Unlike his uncle who kept his office near the restrooms in the Down Under, Arthur’s office afforded a dynamic view north up Pike Place and featured a tiled fireplace, a huge conference table, sumptuous mahogany paneling and ornate light fixtures.
+Unlike his uncle, who kept his office near the restrooms in the Down Under, Arthur’s office afforded a dynamic view up Pike Place and featured a tiled fireplace, a huge conference table, sumptuous mahogany paneling, and ornate light fixtures.

-In the 1920s, the Atrium housed a ‘dime-a-dance ballroom’ on the top floor which caused some consternation in the more conservative element of Seattle, although there is no evidence of any untoward conduct.
-A fire in 1938 damaged the building, but by 1950 it continued to house stalls and restaurants in the basement and first floor level, including the Bartell’s at its established corner location.
-By this time, the dance hall had become a meeting place which saw many market celebrations, weddings and meetings.
-Another fire in 1972 led to a renovation and Delaurenti’s took over the location once home to the Bartell’s.
+In the 1920s, the Atrium housed a “dime-a-dance” ballroom on the top floor, which caused some consternation in the more conservative element of Seattle, although there is no evidence of any untoward conduct.
+A fire in 1938 damaged the building, but by 1950 it continued to house stalls and restaurants in the basement and first-floor level, including the Bartell’s at its established corner location.
+By this time, the dance hall had become a meeting place and site for market celebrations and weddings.
+Another fire in 1972 led to a renovation, and Delaurenti’s took over the location once home to Bartell’s.
 Today, the top floor is home to the offices of the Market’s dentist, the Pike Place Market Foundation, HistoryLink, and the meeting location for the Market PDA council.